A Brief History

 By the end of the Cold War in 1991, the Soviets had around 50,000 tanks of all types, including reserves, while the United States had close to 12,000 of the metal monsters.
 Enormous improvements in anti-tank technology have made service in tanks much more hazardous, with fixed wing and rotary wing aircraft launching specific anti-tank weapons at armored vehicles and individual soldiers and light armored vehicles equipped with deadly effective anti-tank missiles.
 Although the US military enjoyed enormous success with the M-1 Abrams tank in the Gulf War of 1991 and in the Afghanistan and Iraq Wars since 2001, one has to ponder whether or not the era of the main battle tank may be over, just as the Battleship became obsolete during World War II.
 The hallmark traits of tanks are the “Holy Trinity” of mobility, firepower and armored protection.
 Today’s main battle tanks are certainly mobile in a tactical sense, as their engines, tracks and suspensions have greatly improved, and for firepower their guns and other systems are deadlier than ever, even at night.
 The strategic mobility has suffered with the increased weight of the tanks, with an M-1 Abrams weighing more than double (70 tons) what a World War II Sherman M-4 tank weighed, which means much more difficult transportation of the tanks to the battlefield and much more stringent requirements for bridge capacity to cross streams and other obstacles.
 Armor protection has also improved by incredible amounts, but the enemy is always finding new ways to defeat armor and the result is heavier and heavier tanks, perhaps to the point of diminishing returns.
 The current cost of a new M-1 Abrams tank is a mind boggling $9 million!

-Questions for Students (and others): Do you think the main battle tank is obsolete?
+Question for students (and subscribers): Do you think the main battle tank is obsolete?
 Have you ever served as a tank crewman?
 Have you served in the Army or Marine Corps in proximity to tanks?
 Have you ever ridden in or on a tank, or checked one out at a museum or elsewhere?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!